Working at Rous

 Are you interested in a fulfilling career with Rous?
 Email recruitment@rous.nsw.gov.au today.

-Reconciliation Liaison Officer: Greg Telford
+Reconciliation Liaison Officer: Greg

-You may have heard of Greg Telford through Rekindling the Spirit, an organsiation he founded in the 1990s to support Aboriginal families in Lismore.
+You may have heard of Greg through Rekindling the Spirit, an organsiation he founded in the 1990s to support Aboriginal families in Lismore.
 Or perhaps you’ve come across Greg for his 2021 nomination as Lismore’s Aboriginal Person of the Year.
 Or you might know him through one of the dozen community groups he’s supported over the past four decades on Widjabul Wia-bal country.

 Read more ...